yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/standalone.md

 2. You track sessions with a timestamp, which you can pass to the SDK.
 You inform the SDK whenever a session timestamp changes.
 3. You can provide a device ID to the SDK.

+### Supported browsers

+Session replay supports the same set of browsers as Amplitude's SDKs.
+For more information, see [Browser Compatibility](https://help.amplitude.com/hc/en-us/articles/360024709711).

 ## Quickstart

 Install the standalone SDK with yarn or npm.